 </article>

-If you are still using Tailwind like a beginner, such as repeatedly writing utility classes, ignoring customization features, or not writing state classes consistently, try building a CSS Variables-based design system, using extracted components, and utilizing component layering to create reusable components.
+If you're still using Tailwind like a beginner - writing repetitive utility classes, ignoring customization features, or using inconsistent state classes - it's time to level up.
+Try building design systems based on CSS Variables, use extracted components, and leverage component layering to create reusable components.